Anterior Cruciate Ligament Rupture

 ACL Rupture: Natural History (What happens if I do nothing?)

 The ACL has minimal capability to heal itself, so once ruptured the laxity within the knee persists.
 If patients are experiencing symptoms from the laxity or wish to return to high level twisting and pivoting sports, an ACL reconstruction is recommended.
 Repeated instability episodes with associated swelling over time may lead to damage of joint cartilage and menisci which accelerates degeneration of the knee over time.
 Not all patients who injure their ACL will want or require ACL reconstruction surgery.
-Dr Radic will be able to discuss details specific to your injury and your goals to help you decide whether surgery is worthwhile for you.
+During your consultation, we can discuss details specific to your injury and your goals to help you decide whether surgery is worthwhile for you.

 ACL Rupture: Treatment

 There are a range of treatment options for ACL rupture, depending on your injury, personal history and goals.
-Dr Radic will be able to discuss these in more detail at your appointment.
-He may recommend a physiotherapy program to maximise the function of your knee or prepare your knee for upcoming surgery.
+I will discuss these in more detail at your appointment.
+I may recommend a physiotherapy program to maximise the function of your knee or prepare your knee for upcoming surgery.
 The ACL does not heal on its own, as such the ligament will need to be reconstructed.
 To achieve this, a small ‘graft’ is obtained from another tendon in your leg and then inserted in place of the old, torn ACL.
 Numerous graft options exist, including hamstrings, patella tendon and quadriceps tendon.
-Each case is unique, and Dr Radic will discuss his recommendation for graft type for your injury.
-It is also possible to use allograft (tissue from a donor) or a synthetic graft.
+Each case is unique, so I personalise my advice for graft type for your injury.
+It is also possible to use an allograft (tissue from a donor) or a synthetic graft.
 These options are more experimental and are generally only recommended in specific circumstances.

-If you have ruptured your ACL, make an appointment with Dr Radic to discuss your treatment options.
+If you have ruptured your ACL, please make an appointment to discuss your treatment options.